course-details-portlet

 Course content

-The course will introduce students to a wide spectrum of programming languages and programming paradigms, focusing on multi-paradigm aspects and modern features of programming languages.
-The course will cover the fundamentals of lambda calculus and functional programming style, lazy computations, memory management, event-driven and reactive programming, as well as multi-threaded and concurrent programming patterns.
-Languages used might cover, but not be limited to, modern C++, Rust, Haskell, Golang, Java/Kotlin and Dart.
+The course introduces students to a wide spectrum of programming languages and programming paradigms, focusing on multi-paradigm aspects and modern features of programming languages.
+The course covers the fundamentals of lambda calculus and functional programming style, lazy computations, memory management, event-driven and reactive programming, as well as multi-threaded and concurrent programming patterns.
+The course also uses novel programming techniques such as Smart Contracts.
+Languages used might cover, but not be limited to, Rust, Haskell, Golang, Java/Kotlin and Dart, Solidity.
+References to modern C++ and other languages are made.

 Learning outcome